d3v-t00Lz/pymarshal/examples/control_variables.md

     # _marshal_exclude_none_keys = ['key1', 'key2']

+    # Using this when marshalling to CSV or other list types will
+    # make this value the first column on every row.
+Use this
+    # when you are using multiple types as rows in a single CSV
+    # document
+    _marshal_list_row_header = "row_header"

     def __init__(self, c, z="test", none=None):
         self.c = type_assert(c, float)
         # this will be ignored when marshalling because